 This medieval castle is also called “Castle of Margaret of Burgundy“.
 Margaret (c.1290-1315) was Queen of France and Navarre as the first wife of Louis X of France.

-The visit includes the exploration of the 12th century keep (which houses some fine tapestries):
+The visit includes the exploration of the 12th-century keep (which houses some fine tapestries):

-The Flamboyant chapel built in 1460:
+The Flamboyant chapel dates back to 1460:

 Without forgetting the surprising underground passages (your kids will love them!):